Intravenous administration of calcium antagonists of the verapamil-type should not be given to patients treated with β-blockers.

-Where Betaloc ZOK is prescribed for a patient known to be suffering from a phaeochromocytoma, an α-blocker should be given concomitantly.
+Where Betaloc ZOK is prescribed for a patient known to be suffering from a phaeochromocytoma, an alpha-blocker should be given concomitantly.

 Abrupt interruption of the medication is to be avoided.
-Sudden withdrawal of β-blockade is hazardous, especially in high-risk patients, and may aggravate chronic heart failure as well as increase the risk of MI and sudden death.
-Any withdrawal of Betaloc ZOK should therefore, if possible, be made gradually over at least 2 weeks when the dose is reduced by half in each step, down to the final dose when a 25-mg tablet is reduced to half tablet.
-The final dose should be given for at least 4 days before discontinuation.
+Sudden withdrawal of β-blockade is hazardous, especially in high-risk patients and increase the risk of myocardial infarction and sudden death.
+Any withdrawal of Betaloc ZOK should therefore, if possible, be made gradually over at least two weeks when the dose is reduced by half in each step, down to the final dose when a 50-mg tablet is reduced to half a tablet.
+The final dose should be given for at least four days before discontinuation.
 If symptoms occur, a slower withdrawal rate is recommended.

 In patients taking β-blockers anaphylactic shock assumes a more severe form.